tomfieber/appendix-generator/README.md

 ## Template

-The template for this tool is named 'appendix.docx' and is located in the 'Template' directory.
-This tool will ***technically*** work with an existing report, but right now the breached credentials will not appear properly since I had to add a custom style to the template to make the second-level bullet list work right.
+The template for this tool is named 'template.docx' and is located in the 'Template' directory.
+This tool will ***technically*** work with an existing report, but make sure to update the variables in GenerateAppendix.py to conform to your report style.